OpenClaw Security Hardening Guide for VPS Deployments

 2. Rotate Secrets

-- Rotate gateway tokens.
+- Rotate Gateway tokens.

-- Rotate model provider API keys.
+- Rotate AI model provider API keys.

 - Rotate bot tokens for messaging channels.